kushalarora/kushalarora.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third year Ph.D. student at McGill and Mila.
+Hello!!
+I am a Ph.D. student at McGill University and Mila.
 I am  jointly supervised by Prof. [Jackie Cheung](http://cs.mcgill.ca/~jcheung/index.html) and Prof. [Doina Precup](http://www.cs.mcgill.ca/~dprecup/).
+My Ph.D. research is focused on developing smarter training and inference approaches for robust language generation.

+**Research Interests**: My research focuses at the intersection of language modeling and imitation learning.
+I am also interested compositionality and systematicity in language generation and representation.

-Before joining McGill, I was a software engineer at Amazon Alexa's Algorithms team.
+Before joining McGill University, I was an engineer at Amazon Alexa's Algorithms team.
 My work there focused on scaling distributed deep learning approaches for speech and language understanding.

 Prior to that, I was a master student at University of Florida where I worked with Prof. [Anand Rangarajan](https://www.cise.ufl.edu/~anand/) on Compositional Language Modeling.

-My research focuses at the intersection of language modeling and imitation/reinforcement learning.
-I am also interested in building and evaluating compositional representations for languages.